JOSEA has established the guidelines for its peer-review process.

 - Authors must submit a SEPARATE TITLE PAGE FILE with (1) article title; (2) first name, middle initial, and last name of each author, with highest academic degrees; (3) names of institutions to which each author is affiliated, along with complete addresses AND e-mail addresses; and (4) any acknowledgments, financial disclosure information, author notes, and/or other text that could identify the authors to reviewers.

 - Tables: Tables should be included in the text.
-Tables should be double- spaced; please use Word’s table functions.
+Please use Word’s table functions.
 All tables must be cited in text.
 Follow the guidelines in the APA Publication Manual.
 Make sure you construct your table properly in regards to (a) length/descriptiveness of title, (b) structure of headings, and (c) style for different types of table notes.
-Pay particular attention to the content and set up of column heads and subheads (see APA, p.
-145).
+Pay particular attention to the content and set up of column heads and subheads.

 - Use tab key and centering functions for head alignment, paragraph indents, and so forth.
 DO NOT USE THE SPACE BAR.